User Guide

 CharacterEncoding

 This setting will be used by the Controller to process requests.
 In addition, it will be used to create an application scope attribute named web4j_key_for_character_encoding.
-It is highly recommended that the value of this attribute be placed in template JSPs, so that all served pages will explicitly state the desired character encoding to be used by the browser.
+It's highly recommended that the value of this attribute be placed in template JSPs, so that all served pages will explicitly state the desired character encoding to be used by the browser.
 (This also increases security.)

 DefaultLocale